 Working with volunteers and the community to address Coronavirus

-Volunteer Centre Kensington and Chelsea is registering local people who want to support new and existing local services responding to the pandemic, as well as supporting people self-organise to support each other.
+Volunteer Centre Kensington and Chelsea is continuing to register local people who want to support new and existing local services responding to the pandemic, as well as supporting people self-organise to support each other.

 You can register on the Volunteer Centre Kensington and Chelsea website.